nikitavoloboev/data/macOS/apps/karabiner/karabiner.md

 I however take this idea further and define these kind of hyper keys but for __every single key on my keyboard__.
 I like to call them _sticky keys_.

 ## Sticky keys
-[This snippet](https://gist.github.com/b591b290c6a55ac47b19158c721415a4) above makes `p` key into a modifier key.
+[This snippet](https://gist.github.com/b591b290c6a55ac47b19158c721415a4) makes `p` key into a modifier key.
 This only works for old Karabiner on El Captain.
 I am still not certain how it will look like in Sierra.

 You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behaviour on Sierra but I have not tested it.